reflex-frp/reflex-platform/README.md

     textInput :: MonadWidget t m => m (TextInput t)
 ```

-It takes no arguments, and produces a `Widget` containing a `TextInput`.
+It takes no arguments, and produces a `Widget` whose result is a `TextInput`.
 In `Reflex.Dom.Widget.Input` we can see that a `TextInput` exposes the following functionality:

 ```haskell
     data TextInput t